rebase-master/tasklist/README.md

         }
     }
     ```

+- Browse to project root and run `npm install`
 - Browse to `client` folder and again run `npm install`.
 Be patient, it takes some time.
 - Run `bower install` to install bootstrap
 - From within the client folder, run `npm start`.
 This starts the live development server.